zowe/docs-site/docs/user-guide/cli-installcli.md

 ### Installing Zowe CLI from local package

-If you do not have internet access at your site, use the following method to install Zowe CLI from a local package.
+Use the following steps to install Zowe CLI when you do not have internet access at your site and you downloaded the Zowe CLI installation bundle from the Zowe [Download](https://zowe.org/download/) website.

+**Note:** You can download the Zowe CLI installation bundle as a stand-alone package (zowe-cli-bundle.zip) or as part of the Zowe binaries (zowe-0.9.x.pax) from the Zowe [Download](https://zowe.org/download/) website.

 **Follow these steps:**